-This delicious Egg Roll in a Bowl recipe is a hearty, healthy meal of egg roll "filling" without the wrapper, and it effortlessly comes together in mere minutes in the Instant Pot!
+This delicious Instant Pot Egg Roll in a Bowl recipe is a hearty, healthy meal of egg roll "filling" without the wrapper, and it effortlessly comes together in mere minutes in the pressure cooker!

 Egg Roll in a Bowl

 That's right...today's recipe is for Egg Roll in a Bowl!
 Have you ever heard of it?
 Have you ever had it?
 I've seen this concept floating around the interwebs for the past couple of years, but I only wish I hadn't waited so long to make it!

 Basically, Egg Roll in a Bowl is exactly what it sounds like.
 It takes the yummy, savory filling of an egg roll -- seasoned meat and veggies -- and serves it over rice or quinoa as opposed to the tedious work of folding everything up in an egg roll wrapper.
 But lack of wrapping aside, I made this recipe even less work by employing my trusty Instant Pot!

 Last year's Instant Pot recipes were some of my most popular posts of the year.
 And I knew that this year, I'd want to bring you even more Instant Pot goodness!
 So when I decided to try my hand at the currently trendy Egg Roll in a Bowl concept, I knew I'd want to create it as a pressure cooker recipe.

 And so here it is...Instant Pot Egg Roll in a Bowl!
 I was thrilled by how this one turned out.
 And I can't describe how speedy and simple it is to throw together!
 So allow me to break it down for you...

 How to Make It

 - First, I used the sauté function of my Instant Pot to brown my ground meat right in the insert.
 I used lean ground beef because that's what I had on hand, but you could use more traditional ground pork or even ground turkey or chicken.